htauqeer655/NovaTech-Enterprise-Knowledge-Action-Assistant/README.md

 In an organization, employees often need to search through policies, guidelines, and internal documentation to find specific information.

-The **Enterprise Knowledge Assistant** provides a conversational way to interact with this information.
+The **Enterprise Knowledge & Action Assistant** provides a conversational way to interact with this information.

 Instead of manually searching through documents, users can ask questions such as: